dermotreynolds/old.dermotreynolds.github.io/_posts/2017-04-12-6-add-barracuda-tag-to-website.md

 ---
 layout: post
-title: "Azure Security: #6 Adding Barracuda scan against Azure App Service"
+title: "Barracuda Vulnerability Scanning Of Azure App"
 date: 2017-04-28
 category: security

 ---
+In a CI/CD environment Vulnerability Scanning should be automated.

+Below is a very quick intro to Barracuda Vulnerability Manager.
+As background, the application scanned was a single HTML "Hello World" page.

 - Enabling Barracuda Vulnerability Manager

 ![](/images/New-Vulerability-Scan-01.png)

-- The report shows the vulnerabilities.
+- The report shows the vulnerabilities found.

 ![](/images/New-Vulerability-Scan-02.png)